 - The oldest known wild barn owl was 15.4 years old, from Ohio.

-- Barn owl females tend to have more spot on the chest.
+- Barn owl females tend to have more spots on the chest.

-- Barn owls are nocturnal, roosting during the day in barns, caves or dense trees.
+- Barn owls are nocturnal, roosting during the day in manmade structures (like barns and grain silos), caves, or dense trees.

 - Barn owls don’t hoot.
 Their calls at night consist of eerie screams or raspy hissing sounds.
 However, more common owl species also screech and scream.
 A screeching owl is not necessarily a barn owl.

-- Barn owls have keen night vision and acute hearing abilities, allowing them to locate mice in the grass in the dark.
+- Barn owls have keen night vision and acute hearing abilities, allowing them to locate rodents and other small mammal prey in complete the darkness.

 - Farmers enjoy having barn owls around because of their superior abilities as a mouser.